Understanding the Differences Between a Proxy vs. VPN?

 A VPN, like a proxy server, also hides your IP address so the websites you’re visiting cannot see your location or other details.
 It goes a step further, however, and encrypts all the traffic between your device and the internet.

-What Are the Main Differences Between a Proxy vs. VPN
+4 Primary Differences Between a Proxy vs. VPN

 VPNs work on an operational level.
 Installing a VPN on your device causes it to encrypt all your internet traffic.
 The encryption applies whether you’re accessing the internet through an app or a browser.
+You can easily find a VPN provider with a no-log policy, which means they will not record your activity for the purpose of selling that information to another party.

+Proxy servers, especially free ones, could sell traffic data to someone else.
 A proxy server only affects traffic that you access through the proxy application.
 Setting up a proxy server on your browser, for example, affects the traffic going through your browser.
 The proxy will not come into play if you open an app that connects to the internet but doesn’t use your browser.

-Preventing Tracking From Your ISP
+A Note on Preventing Tracking From Your ISP

 A VPN can prevent your ISP from tracking your actions.
 Your ISP can generally see everything you do on their network, and they can track every site you visit.
 Using a VPN ensures that they cannot see anything.
 A proxy, in contrast, cannot prevent ISP tracking.